dustinpfister/blog_posts/_posts/threejs-object3d.md

 ## 7 - Animation loop examples

 In this section I will not be going over a few animation loop examples of the object3d class.
+There is a whole lot of what I have covered in the above examples of course, so now it is time to apply what was covered to make at least one if not many cool little animation projects.
+While I am at it here I can also write about all kinds of other topics that might pop up when making animations as well of course.

 ### 7.1 - Basic spin animation example of a rotation